#AskDoctorTom Episode 18: Acute Myeloid Leukemia

 By: Dr. Thomas Incledon I’m scared of chemotherapy to treat my AML, but a bone marrow transplant sounds easy.
 Am I right?
 Generally speaking, a bone marrow transplant is a surgical procedure in which a surgeon takes marrow from a healthy donor and puts it in the...

 By: Dr. Thomas Incledon Why do nearly half of the patients in the U.S who are diagnosed with AML die?
-According to American Cancer Society, there were 21,380 new cases of AML or acute myeloid leukemia diagnosed in the U.S. last year.
-And, 10,590 deaths were attributed...
+According to the American Cancer Society, there were 21,380 new cases of AML or acute myeloid leukemia diagnosed in the U.S. last year.
+And, 10,590 deaths were...